mdg583/AOC/2025/Day5/Readme.md

 # Part 2

 For part two, ranges need to be combined using some logic in order to remove overlap and count items by subtracting range boundaries.
-I first sort by the end of the ranges, then by the start
+I first sort by the end of the ranges, then by the start.
+Then think about pairs of ranges:

 $$
-a\textendash b
+a\textendash b \\
 c\textendash d
 $$

-After sorting we know that $a <= c$, and if $a=c$ then $b <= d$.
-Overlap can only exist if $c <= b$.
+After sorting we know that $a \le c$, and if $a=c$ then $b \le d$.
+Overlap can only exist if $c \le b$.
 In this case, either the range goes from $a$ to $d$, or the full range $c\textendash d$ is embeded in the previous range.

 I deal with this by tracking the start and end of the "current" range, and only counting the items if the start of the new range is after the end of the current range.
 Otherwise, the end of the current range may or may not need to be adjusted to the end of the new range.